gdoy1/CFB_Reticulated/README.md

 Project:
 -Updating a dashboard containing items prescribed from a primary care trust

--Decsription: We were provided with a skeleton dashboard and a dataset from which information on the dashboard would be presented.
+-Description: We were provided with a skeleton dashboard and a dataset from which information on the dashboard would be presented.
 We edited files responsible for presenting data on the dashboard and later tested the work we had carried out with a series of tests.

 How to install and run project: We downloaded the database https://www.dropbox.com/s/76cawm3bmnwdtza/abxdb.db?dl=0 and